How to Select and De-Seed a Pomegranate

 This post may contain affiliate links.
 Read my full disclosure policy.

-How To Select a Pomegranate
+How To Select A Pomegranate

-Begin by cutting an “X” about one-inch deep in the top of the pomegranate.
+Using a sharp knife, slice an “X” about one-inch deep in the top of the pomegranate.
 Hold the pomegranate facing down over a bowl of cold water and break it apart into quarters.

 This advice was a huge time saver and so much cleaner.
 Thank you Jenn!